 SUBSTRATE —————————–> PRODUCT

 The cofactors, also known as micronutrients, can be of different nature and therefore divided into metal cofactors (metal ions) and coenzymes (small organic molecules).
-The International Union of Biochemistry and Molecular Biology (from English, international union of biochemistry and molecular biology, abbreviated as IUBMB) has compiled a complete list of cofactors necessary for the proper functioning of human enzymatic processes, here are some examples:
+There International Union of Biochemistry and Molecular Biology (from the English, international union of biochemistry and molecular biology, abbreviated as IUBMB) has compiled a complete list of cofactors necessary for the proper functioning of human enzymatic processes, here are some examples: